 Those who contributed to the work but do not qualify for authorship should be listed in the acknowledgments.
 Change to the author list should be approved by all authors.
 Editor and the other authors and should keep co-authors informed and involve them in major decisions about the publication.

 to steal and pass off (the ideas or words of another) as one's own

 present as new and original an idea or product derived from an existing source

 Plagiarism check is the first step in the manuscript review process.
 Manuscripts that are found to contain an unacceptable level of similarity with other published works are immediately rejected.
-Cluj Veterinary Journal uses Grammarly software to check for plagiarism.
+Cluj Veterinary Journal uses Grammarly software or other plagiarism and AI detection sofware to check for plagiarism.